input-output-hk/marlowe-cardano/marlowe-cli/examples/escrow/confirm-claim.md

 --------------------------------------------------------------------------------------
 ```

-Here is the UTxO at the seller Francis Beaumont's address:
+There is no UTxO at the seller Francis Beaumont's address:

 ```
 cardano-cli query utxo "${MAGIC[@]}" --address "$SELLER_ADDRESS" | sed -n -e "1p;2p;/$TX_5/p"